Charlie Baylis: Work

 He published his collaborative poetry pamphlet at first it felt like flying (with Andrew Taylor) in 2019, which was praised for its poems' "playful reciprocations", and debut full-length collection a fondness for the colour green in June 2023, his second with Broken Sleep Books.
 In a Buzz Magazine review, where his name is spelt with an extra 's' – Bayliss – the poems are marked for their "unpredictable inventiveness", calling the collection "anti-static; [since] everywhere, there is movement".
 In another review, Clark Allison looks at the poems in the collection as "objects out there in the world" and not as "polished still lives."
 Poet Rupert Loydell, in light of the magnitude of work published by Baylis before a fondness for the colour green, found it difficult to call it his debut.
 In his review, Loydell called Baylis "a kind of Peter Pan" and praised him for being "able to shed his miseries quickly and return to his happy place."
 Jayd Green called the series of 'Jenny' poems from the collection "incredibly playful" while also pointing to the act of constantly referencing "poets and media figures" as potentially "alienating" the reader.
 Eric Kennedy, writing for Review 31, also noted the closeness between "literary scenedom" and "celebrity fandom", questioning if it is "just another kind of parasocial relationship [often] produced in our media climate."
 In closing, he called a fondness for the colour green "a love letter posted in an old sock."
 Daniel Roy Connelly, in his review, says that to read Baylis is "to become one with the minutiae of the author's witty, sometimes-scabrous observations."
 In another review, published in The Madrid Review, the opening line of a fondness for the colour green is called "not a bad first line as first lines go", and a London Magazine review calls the collection's environment "emotionally uninhibited [and] graceful".
 Nathaniel King, another Broken Sleep Books poet, included Baylis's debut in his books of the year 2023.
 For Broken Sleep, Baylis has also edited several poetry anthologies, including the annual anthologies in 2018, 2021 and 2022.

 In a Tumblr post titled 'An introduction to the post-epicurean psychedelic school of poetry', Baylis disapproved of "the commercialisation of [poetry as an] art form."
 In the same post, he introduced a school of poetry, the 'post-epicurean psychedelia', which is identified by "lyrical poetry with heady, intoxicating imagery and a focus on hedonistic living" and includes such writers as Jayant Kashyap, Maria Sledmere and Hera Lindsay Bird.

-In 2025, after some issues online, Baylis's seventh pamphlet fuck poetry was published by Red Ceilings Press, which Paul Sutton, "tiresome use of lower case", called "a delight".
+In 2025, after some issues online (potential cancellation, "fle[eing] to Spain"), Baylis's seventh pamphlet fuck poetry was published by Red Ceilings Press, which Paul Sutton, save the "tiresome use of lower case", called "a delight".